juliangav/www.julian.is/site/content/articles/2019-08-13-pragmatic-design-principles.md

 After detailed feedback from engineering, product, and marketing (and a few iterations) we came up with the following principles:

-<b>1&#46; User-Centric</b>
-<br>Let's figure out what the user needs are first and design for that.
+<b>1&#46; User-Centric</b> — Let's figure out what the user needs are first and design for that.
 We are not the user.

-<b>2&#46; Accessible</b>
-<br>Every design should be fast, responsive, & of low cognitive/physical effort for the user.
+<b>2&#46; Accessible</b> — Every design should be fast, responsive, & of low cognitive/physical effort for the user.
 Accessible products create a larger audience.

-<b>3&#46; Data-Informed</b>
-<br>Design decisions are better made when guided by data.
+<b>3&#46; Data-Informed</b> — Design decisions are better made when guided by data.
 Opinions come last.

-<b>4&#46; Transparent</b>
-<br>Transparent design decisions build trust in our products resulting in higher user engagement.
+<b>4&#46; Transparent</b> — Transparent design decisions build trust in our products resulting in higher user engagement.
 No tricking or manipulating the user.

-<b>5&#46; Unified</b>
-<br>Each piece is part of a greater whole and should contribute positively to the system at scale.
+<b>5&#46; Unified</b> — Each piece is part of a greater whole and should contribute positively to the system at scale.
 There should be no isolated features or outliers.

-<b>6&#46; 80&#47;20</b>
-<br>80% of results come from 20% of the effort.
+<b>6&#46; 80&#47;20</b> — 80% of results come from 20% of the effort.
 Instead of solving everything, let's aim for the bigger impact.

-<b>7&#46; Early Delivery</b>
-<br>The earlier we get designs in front of the user, the earlier we know what works and what doesn't.
+<b>7&#46; Early Delivery</b> — The earlier we get designs in front of the user, the earlier we know what works and what doesn't.

 We now had a set of company-wide design principles that not only provided us with the guidance necessary on making day-to-day design decisions, but also worked as a tool that drastically improved our collaboration with other departments.
 From engineering to product and marketing, we were all speaking the same language.